 The most important city seized after Bursa was Edirne, also known as “Adrianople”.
 The Ottomans moved the capital from Bursa to Edirne as they thought Edirne was in a more crucial location.

 Edirne was in an excellent position for the Ottoman Empire that wanted to manage the campaigns they planned to launch in the Balkans.
-The foundations of expansion policy to Europe that lasted until the attempts to conquer Vienne were laid as early as Sultan Murad I era.
+The foundations of expansion policy to Europe that lasted until the attempts to conquer Vienne (1683) were laid as early as Sultan Murad I (1360 to 1389) period.

-The conquest of Istanbul by the Ottoman Empire could have become a reality in Sultan Bayezid I era as well.
+The conquest of Constantinople by the Ottoman Empire could have become a reality in Sultan Bayezid I era as well.
 They tried it, but they failed as the circumstances were not suitable.

-In fact, Asian (Anadolu) Fortress opposite to European (Rumeli) Fortress, built by Sultan Mehmed II, was built by Sultan Bayezid I. However, as Bayezid I lost the Battle of Ankara (1402) he fought against the Mongolian Amir Timur, he didn’t have a chance to focus on that task.
+In fact, Bayezid I made extensive preparations to take Istanbul and built the Anatolian (Anadolu) Fortress on the Bosphorus.
+However, as Bayezid I lost the Battle of Ankara (1402) he fought against the Mongolian Amir Timur, he didn’t have a chance to focus on that task.

 The conquest of Istanbul made the Ottomans’ transition from a state to empire possible and, therefore, it holds a very important place in Turkey’s history.
 Thus, Panorama 1453 History Museum plays a big role in visualizing this important historical incident.